 g) All health, medical or other personal services provided in connection with your cruise are provided solely for the convenience and benefit of passengers who may be charged for such services.
 You accept and use medicine, medical treatment and other personal services available on the vessel or elsewhere at your sole risk and expense without liability or responsibility of Company whatsoever.
 Doctors, nurses or other medical or service personnel work directly for passenger and shall not be considered to be acting under the control or supervision of Company, since Company is not a medical provider.
 Similarly, and without limitation, all spa personnel, photographers, instructors, guest lecturers and entertainers and other service personnel aboard a cruise shall be considered independent contractors who work directly for the passenger.

-h) In connection with your cruise, Company shall not be liable to the passenger for damages for emotional distress, mental suffering or psychological injury of any kind, under any circumstances, except for such attributable to passenger’s physical injury or as the result of passenger having been at actual risk of immediate physical injury proximately caused by Company’s negligence.
+h) In connection with your cruise, Company shall not be liable to the passenger for damages for emotional distress, mental suffering or psychological injury of any kind, under any circumstances, except for such attributable to passenger’s physical injury or as the result of passenger having been at actual risk of immediate physical injury proximately.

-j) In addition to all the restrictions and exemptions from liability provided in this Passenger Contract, Company shall have the benefit of all the statutes of the United States of America providing for limitation and exoneration from liability and the procedures provided thereby, including but not limited Title 46 of the United States Code sections 30501 through 30509, and 305011.
-Nothing contained in this Passenger Contract shall limit or deprive Company of the benefit of the applicable statutes or laws of the United States of America or any other country; or any international convention providing for release from, or limitation of, liability.
+j) In addition to all the restrictions and exemptions from liability provided in this Passenger Agreement, Company shall have the benefit of all the statutes of the United States of America providing for limitation and exoneration from liability and the procedures provided thereby, including but not limited to Title 46 of the United States Code sections 30501 through 30509, and 305011.
+Nothing contained in this Passenger Agreement shall limit or deprive Company of the benefit of the applicable statutes or laws of the United States of America (including but not limited to the Death on the High Seas Act, Title 46 of the United States Code, sections 30301 through 30308), or the statutes or laws of or any other country; or any international convention providing for release from, or limitation of, liability.

-We provide tours to a large number of countries around the world.
-You agree to assume responsibility for your own safety, and we cannot guarantee your safety at any time.
-Local conditions, including infrastructure, road conditions, medical care, safety and security, may differ significantly from those found in the United States.
-At any given moment there are also likely to be “trouble spots” in the world in terms of war, terrorism, crime, Acts of God, civil commotions, labor trouble, and/or other potential sources of harm.
-The United States Department of State and other governmental and tourist organizations provide information on foreign countries, including details of local conditions in specified cities and countries according to such agency’s perception of risks to travelers.
+b) We provide tours to a large number of countries around the world.
+You agree to assume responsibility for your own health and safety, and we cannot guarantee your safety at any time.
+Local conditions, including infrastructure, road conditions, medical care, safety and security, may differ significantly from those found in the United States; beaches may have strong currents, riptides, or high waves and be without warning signs or lifeguards.
+At any given moment there are also likely to be “trouble spots” in the world in terms of communicable disease outbreaks, war, terrorism, crime, Acts of God, civil commotions, labor trouble, and/or other potential sources of harm.
+The United States Department of State, Centers for Disease Control and Prevention (CDC), and other governmental and tourist organizations provide information on foreign countries, including details of local conditions in specified cities and countries according to such agency’s perception of risks to travelers.
 We strongly recommend you obtain and consider such information when making travel decisions.
 We assume no responsibility for gathering such information or providing it to you.

 5. MEDICAL CARE; TRAVEL PROTECTION

 You recognize and agree that we are not in the business of providing medical services and/or operating medical facilities.
-You acknowledge that the medical benefits provided under the travel protection plan (if purchased) are provided and administered by non-affiliated third parties, whose identities are listed under the travel protection plan documents.
-You therefore agree that we are not responsible for the provision of, or adequacy of, any medical care provided including but not limited to any medical care provided under the travel protection plan.
+You acknowledge that the medical benefits provided under the non-refundable Travel Protection Plan (if purchased) are provided and administered by non-affiliated third parties, whose identities are listed under the travel protection plan documents.
+You therefore agree that we are not responsible for the provision of, or adequacy of, any medical care provided including but not limited to any medical care provided under the Travel Protection Plan.